ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

   - **healer** - heals more points with a 2 turns cooldown and can throw only Poison Bomb.
-    Also, can do double moves in one turn for cases when the wounded fighter in on the other side of the map.
+    Also, can do double moves in one turn for cases when the wounded fighter is on the other side of the map.
   - **firer** - can't heal anyone,
     but can do mass destruction by throwing exploding and fire bombs.